Checklist general liability insurance

 Confirm subcontractors carry their own workers compensation

-A GL policy does not cover employee injuries on the job.
+General liability policies cover third-party property damage and bodily injury, but explicitly exclude workplace injuries suffered by your workers or subcontractors.
 That gap matters more than most contractors realize until it is not covered.

 If a sub’s employee gets hurt and that sub carries no workers compensation, the liability can land on you.
 Request documentation from every subcontractor before work starts, not after something happens.